algb12/Commentia/README.md

 Open up the new language file and the `en-US.php` file side-by-side, and start translating.
 The format of each phrase is as follows: `define('PHRASE_IDENTIFIER', 'Localized phrase')`, where `PHRASE_IDENTIFIER` is an uppercase, underscore-separated string, clearly describing the meaning of a phrase, such as `COMMENT_INFO_COMMENT_BY`.
 Generally, the phrase identifier follows the pattern `CATEGORY_OBJECT`, e.g. `COMMENT_INFO` is the category and `COMMENT_BY` is the object.
 It is also why the phrases are grouped the way they are in the lexicon files.
 The localized phrase is just the translation.

 To use the newly created language file, read the previous section on [switching the front-end language](#switch-language).

+### Readiness fir production use

+Even though the system was tested thoroughly to not contain any bugs (please do open up issues if any are found), it did not undergo formal tests (e.g. PHPunit).

+Unit tests are planned for future releases of Commentia.